Review of Alpo Chop House Canned Dog Food

 This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The sixth ingredient is soy flour, a high-protein by-product of soybean processing.
+The fifth ingredient is soy flour, a high-protein by-product of soybean processing.